AgoraLibrary/flutter_agora_rtc_rawdata/README.md

 }
 ```

-The plugin changes the color of the video stream by the default:
+The example plugin changes the color of the video stream by the default:

 * Change local video to green
 * Change remote video to pink